christine-sun/Instagram/README.md

 The following **additional** features are implemented:

 - [x] User can choose between camera and photo album in compose mode
+- [x] User can see multiple tabs along Tar Bar that represent tabs in real Instagram

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):